ksiegall/ksiegall.github.io/projects/wpi-mqp-terrawarden.md

 type: Drone
 type_icon: Linux
 team_size: 6
-status: Completed May 2025 (In Progress)
+status: To Be Completed May 2025 (In Progress)
 timeline: Aug 2024 - May 2025
 media:
   - ["/assets/mqp/drone.jpg", "Our drone with all electronics and manipulator attached"]